ChaitIITB/ITSPChessRobot/README.md

 # ITSPChessRobot
-This Repository is for the Summer Project that we were undertaking during our fresher years at IITB.
+This Repository is for the Summer Project that we were undertaking during the summer after our fresher years at IITB.